Debbie Armstrong

-Debra Rae "Debbie" Armstrong (born December 6, 1963) is a former World Cup alpine ski racer from Seattle, Washington.
+Debra Rae Armstrong (born December 6, 1963) is a former World Cup alpine ski racer from Seattle, Washington.
 She was the first Olympic gold medalist from the U.S. in women's alpine skiing in twelve years, winning the giant slalom at the 1984 Winter Olympics in Sarajevo, Yugoslavia.

 Racing career

 Born in Salem, Oregon, Armstrong grew up in Seattle and was a multi-sport athlete at Garfield High School; in addition to ski racing, she also played basketball, soccer, volleyball, and tennis.
 Armstrong has been inducted in the Seattle Public Schools Hall of Fame, State of Washington Sports Hall of Fame, and the National Ski Hall of Fame.

 Armstrong developed her racing skills in the 1970s at the Alpental ski area at Snoqualmie Pass, an hour east of Seattle on I-90.
 The run "Debbie's Gold" and the "Armstrong's Express" high-speed quad chairlift are named for her.

 She was the junior national champion in giant slalom in 1980 at Squaw Valley.
 After being named to the U.S. Ski Team in 1981 she placed 14th in her first World Cup Giant slalom in Val d'isere, France starting from bib number 68.

 Armstrong made the 1982 World Championship team in Austria, but broke a leg in a downhill training run and did not compete.
 She was runner-up in the giant slalom at the 1983 U.S. Nationals, and in January 1984, was third in a World Cup super-G and fifth in a giant slalom, shortly before the Olympics.

 At the 1984 Winter Olympics in Sarajevo, Armstrong became the first American woman to win a gold medal in skiing since Barbara Cochran won the slalom a dozen years earlier at Sapporo.

 At the 1985 World Championships in Bormio, Italy, Armstrong placed 4th in the giant slalom.
 In 1987 at the World Championships, Armstrong placed sixth in the Super-G. and became the U.S. National Giant slalom Champion.

 Defending her gold medal, she finished thirteenth in the giant slalom at the 1988 Winter Olympics in Calgary.

 Dr. Hubert Armstrong, Armstrong's father, is a clinical psychologist at the University of Washington; he participated in the 1988 Winter Olympics, representing the US luge team as the sports psychologist.
 His 1986 Parenting the Elite Athlete (Armstrong, Hubert E., Jr., Ph.D.
 (February/March 1986) has gained traction as a classic sport parenting article in alpine ski racing.

 She completed her World Cup career with 18 top ten finishes: 7 in downhill, three in Super-G, five in giant slalom, and three in combined.